-These light and healthy clusters boast an irresistible creamy, crunchy sweetness.
+These light and healthy quinoa, apricot, and oat muffin clusters boast an irresistible creamy, crunchy sweetness.
 Apricots are rich in iron, potassium, vitamin A and fiber.
-Also, these muffin clusters are flourless and gluten-free!
-Enjoy these yummy and good for you treats … they are nutrient-rich and delish!
+They’re also flourless and vegan.
+Enjoy these yummy, good-for-you treats — they’re nutrient-rich and delish!
 Recipes and photos contributed by Jennifer Strohmeyer of Virtually Vegan Mama.

 Makes: 24 mini sized muffin clusters; or 12 to 16 regular sized muffin clusters